cnlohr/esp82xx/README.md

     git push
     ```

- - Make sure you reference the master branch of submodules and test against that, when you're about to merge a dev version of top-level projects.
-Master-branch top-level projects should have master-branch submodules.
+ - Make sure you are using the master branch of your submodules, when you're about to merge a dev version of top-level projects.
+ I.e. just before you merge, checkout the master branch of submodules, so that when you merge, a Master-branch top-level projects uses the master-branch of all its submodules and not subodule dev-braches.

  - You can clone the dev-branch directly: